alexdarbyshire/alexdarbyshire.com/content/posts/streamlining-secret-management-with-vault-in-k3s-kubernetes/index.md

 Set the resulting address as the standard `VAULT_ADDR` environment variable, set the token as an environment to give Terraform the address and the door pass.

-**Security** To prevent exposing the vault token via shell history and in memory, we could not set it as environment variable and terraform will prompt for it.
+**Security** This will expose the token in the shell history and in memory on the host.

 Then initialise the Terraform with the Vault provider, and apply the config.